smithlabcode/ribotricer/README.rst

 #. `SRAdb`_ : For fetching all experiments of a SRA project with the associated metadata

 Since there is currently bug with bioconductor-sradb, we will install it from github.
-Please make sure your `riboraptor` environment is already activated. (`source activate riboraptor`)

 .. code-block:: bash

    git clone https://github.com/seandavi/SRAdb
    cd SRAdb

-Run `R`, and install SRAdb within `R` use `devtools`
+Run `R`, and install SRAdb within `R` use `devtools`.
+Please make sure your `riboraptor` environment is already activated. (`source activate riboraptor`):

 .. code-block:: r